JustinHu1988/My-notes/Algorithms Unlocked-02.md

 The $BUILD-HUFFMAN-TREE$ procedure serves as an example of a **greedy algorithm (贪心算法)**, wherein we make the decision that seems best at the moment.

 - Because we want the least-frequently appearing characters far from the root of the binary tree, the greedy approach always selects the two roots with the lowest frequency to place under a new node, which can later become a child of some other node.
-- Dijkstra’s algorithm is another greedy algorithm, because it always relaxes edges from the vertex with the lowest shortest value of those remaining in its priority queue.
+- Dijkstra's algorithm is another greedy algorithm, because it always relaxes edges from the vertex with the lowest shortest value of those remaining in its priority queue.